 Calculator #3: The Breed-Specific One

 This calculator had a breed dropdown and claimed to use "veterinary data."
 It looked promising.
+I was hopeful.
+I should not have been.

 Results: Lab = 53, Chihuahua = 38, Great Dane = 74.